FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-Trait that defines a relationship
+is relationship Trait that defines a relationship receiving a code block, a model type object, and opitionaly require string, optional, no-prefetch and has-one.

 ### multi sub trait_mod:<is>